DiFilippoLab/DiFilippoLab.github.io/_people/nick_difilippo.md

 ## About
 [Nick DiFilippo](http://nicholasdifilippo.com/) runs the DiFilippo Lab at Johnson & Wales University.
-He received his PhD in Mechanical Engineering from the University of Rhode Island in 2016.
-Prior to that he recieved his Master's degree (2012) and undergraduate degree (2011) from the University of Rhode Island.
-Prof. DiFilippo has worked as an engineer for various companies in Rhode Island and he worked as a postdoctoral associate at Boston University in the [Material Robotics Lab](https://sites.bu.edu/mrl/).
+He received his Ph.D. in Mechanical Engineering from the University of Rhode Island in 2016.
+Before that, he received his Master's degree (2012) and undergraduate degree (2011) from the University of Rhode Island.
+Prof. DiFilippo has worked as an engineer for various companies in Rhode Island, and he worked as a postdoctoral associate at Boston University in the [Material Robotics Lab](https://sites.bu.edu/mrl/).

-His research interests include robotic perception and cognition, to try to understand ways that robots can make sense of their surroundings, as well as robotic integration projects.
+His research interests include robotic perception and cognition, to try to understand ways that robots can make sense of their surroundings, and robotic integration projects.